Drew Waters Player Props: Royals vs. Guardians

 Drew Waters At The Plate

-- Waters has four doubles, three home runs and six walks while hitting .243.
+- Waters has four doubles, three home runs and six walks while batting .252.

-- Waters has picked up a hit in 60.0% of his 30 games this year, with multiple hits in 23.3% of those games.
+- Waters has picked up a hit in 19 of 31 games this year, with multiple hits eight times.

-- Waters has driven in a run in eight games this year (26.7%), including two games with multiple runs batted in.
+- In eight games this season (25.8%), Waters has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 10 games this year, with multiple runs four times.
+- He has scored in 10 games this season (32.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.